Joseph Harrison Jr.: Franklin

 Harrison's personal hero was Benjamin Franklin, another inventor and self-made man, and the art collector purchased multiple portraits of the Founding Father.

-On January 29, 1774, Franklin attempted to present a petition to the Privy Council demanding that the Massachusetts governor and lieutenant governor be replaced.
+On January 29, 1774, Franklin attempted to present a petition to King George III's Privy Council demanding that the Massachusetts governor and lieutenant governor be replaced.
 Private correspondence had leaked in which those officials discussed suspending civil liberties in the colony.
 Instead of a reasonable negotiation, Franklin was met with a vicious diatribe by M.P.
 Alexander Wedderburn, ridiculing him and attacking his character.
 Franklin stoically withstood the insults for more than an hour, until Wedderburn announced that he was ready to cross-examine the witness.
 Franklin declared that he chose not to be cross-examined, and walked out.
 This deliberate humiliation was a major turning point in Franklin's life, convincing him that reconciliation between America and England was impossible.
 Harrison commissioned artist Christian Schussele to paint Benjamin Franklin Appearing before the Privy Council (1857, Huntington Library and Museum).

 Franklin co-founded the American Philosophical Society in 1743, to which Harrison was elected in 1864.
 The Franklin Institute was founded in his memory in 1824, to promote the sharing of scientific and technological knowledge.
 Harrison presented two illustrated lectures at the institute: An Essay on the Steam Boiler (January 16, 1867); and The Locomotive Engine, and Philadelphia's Share in Its Early Improvements (February 21, 1872).
 Both lectures were published in The Journal of the Franklin Institute.